 In 15th century, when spices were worth more than gold, Venice and Constantinople controlled spice trade via land route to India.
 While Spain and Portugal were eager to find alternative maritime routes to be able to compete in spice trade.
 This situation initiated the Age of Discovery.

 In British produced Christopher Columbus (1949)* [watch], the Italian explorer spent half of the film's runtime tried to convince Spanish Crown to fund his expedition to India via west route across Atlantic ocean where no man had ever achieved.
 When Santa Maria, Columbus' flagship, finally reached Bahamas in year 1492, island natives marched out to welcome the crews and immediately accepted their authorities and Christianity.
-(In fact, the first natives they met needed their helps to fight with another tribe.
+(In fact, the first natives they met needed their helps to fight another tribe.
 But Columbus took some of them prisoners to guild him to the source of the gold.)
 Ridiculously naive from imperialist perspective, this film was like a bland biography of a (inter)national hero that tried hard not to offend Western audience, although Columbus' vision and bravery should be admired.